Sonia012/Mijn-CV/README.md

 # Mijn-CV
 https://sonia012.github.io/Mijn-CV/

+# Description

-Writing a CV using CSS grids.
+Project made in December 2018 during my BeCode training.
+The purpose was to write a CV and style it using CSS grids.

+# Technologies used

+- CSS grids
+- HTML